-This plan is a traditional indemnity-type medical plan, which means you pay your deductible first, and then you pay a portion of the cost (your coinsurance amount, typically 20%) each time you use medical services.
+With this plan, you pay your deductible first, and then you pay a portion of the cost (your coinsurance amount, typically 20%) each time you use medical services.
 There are limits on the amount you have to pay out-of-pocket each year (your out-of-pocket maximum).
 If you meet your out-of-pocket maximum during a calendar year, the plan pays 100% of your remaining eligible expenses up to the allowed amount.
 You pay less for care when you use in-network physicians.